 Registration is free for this initiative, however in order to fully implement a project of this nature, it is important to note that some costs may be incurred throughout this project.
 Autism friendly town committees will be required to fundraise for those expenses.

-Please note that applications are closed–although, we can certainly help prepare you for when they reopen!
-We invite you to connect with us through the application form, and we look forward to continuing the journey towards an autism-friendly Ireland with you.
+Please note that applications are currently closed.
+We hope to reopen the project in Autumn 2021.
+To register your interest, please email email@example.com.
+We look forward to continuing the journey towards an autism-friendly Ireland with you.